 Saudi Railway Organization Marketing Study on Freight Transport (2014-2016) – Effect Advisory led a project along with Davies Transportation Consulting to undertake a marketing study to identify opportunities to increase freight traffic on the Dammam-Riyadh rail line, and the evolving rail network in the Kingdom of Saudi Arabia.
-Darryl Anderson along with Norm Hopper were also retained to undertake this project.
+Darryl Anderson along with Norm Hopper were also retained to undertake this rail industry consulting project.
 Business Issue: the overall goal of the study was to identify potential customers for freight rail service, identify the operational and infrastructure changes that will be required to enhance freight shipping efficiency, attract and accommodate the additional traffic, and estimate investment costs required to retain existing traffic and capture new business opportunities.

 Feasibility of Inland Terminals (2014) – Metro Vancouver retained Phil Davies to lead research on the feasibility of inland terminals and implications for the efficiency and environmental performance of goods movement through a major urban region.
 As part of the study team, Darryl Anderson was engaged to help conduct research, collect and compile data, and conduct interviews to prepare a report on the feasibility and potential impacts of inland terminals in the Pacific Northwest.
 The study team prepared a commentary on the general business and policy case for inland terminals to serve the need for the movement of goods through and into the metropolitan region while taking into consideration broader regional objectives.